 But we did not want to believe him as we could not imagine that it would be possible.

 The silence was around us when we approached the Laguna Colorada, the Red Lagoon.
-Everything around us felt unrealistic.
+Everything around us felt unreal.

 Do you know how it feels when you see something and cannot believe it is real?

-It was hard to realize that this lagoon, with its shades of yellow, black, white, red, brown and the blue sky above it, was not a canvas.
+It was hard to believe that this lagoon, with its shades of yellow, black, white, red, brown and the blue sky above it, was not a canvas.

 Now and then we saw these little pink spots again, flamingos that enjoyed the delicious alga which makes the water appear red.

-It was almost sad to see that the last lagoon we visited, the beautiful Green Lagoon with the picturesque volcano in the background was avoided by flamingos.
+It was almost sad to see that the last lagoon we visited, the beautiful Green Lagoon with the picturesque volcano in the background was void of flamingos.

-As we learned this green type of alga was poisonous.
+As we learned this green type of algae was poisonous.
 Too bad, the water looked so inviting with those beautiful reflections on the surface.